falsecz/node-phoenix-proxy/README.md

 ```

 # Known problems:
-	- Char doesn't behave like binary does (binary adds x20 to the full length, char doesn't and behavea mores like varchar).
+  * Char doesn't behave like binary does (binary adds x20 to the full length, char doesn't and behaves mores like varchar).
 So be careful with your where condition on those two types.